 Skip section navigation

 Bikes collected at 48 Allina Health locations filled two warehouses in Hopkins and Maplewood.
-The bikes will be cleaned, repaired and refurbished before being distributed with helmets and bike safety information to needy children.
+The bikes were cleaned, repaired and refurbished before being distributed with helmets and bike safety information to needy children.

 More than 5,300 bikes collected